Leadwerks/Benchmarks/README.md

 ## System Requiresments ##
 - Vulkan 1.1
 - 260 cube shadow shader texture units supported.
+(Some integrated graphics chips do not support this.)

 ## Benchmarking Tests ##